CDRT/docs/bios/settings/thinkstation/cpusetup.md

 <details><summary>Turbo Mode</summary>

+Allows the processor to assess its own thermals, current and power to come up with a dynamic upper limit on its frequency benefit.

 One of 2 possible states:

-1. **Enabled** – allows the processor to assess its ow thermals, current and power to come up with a dynamic upper limit on its frequency benefit.
-Default.
+1. **Enabled** –  Default.
 2. Disabled - Turbo Mode is turned off.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |